spacer

 The fingering pattern still plays a significant role when using only a few of the black keys.

 Even when you play another key with less black keys the the fingers used with black keys remain the same.
-The other fingers just play white keys.

 Take a look at the keyboard fingering for Ab for the right hand.